What is the Real ID Act?

 How many states currently comply with the Real ID Act standards?

-33 states and Washington D.C. are currently producing and issuing licenses that meet all of the Real ID Act requirements.
+As of October 10th, 2018, 37 states, territories and Washington D.C. were producing and issuing licenses that meet all of the Real ID Act requirements.
 Licenses from these states are certified by the Department of Homeland Security (DHS).
-Extensions have been given to the remaining 17 states but the current extensions expire on October 10th, 2018.
+The additional 19 jurisdictions are not compliant but have been granted temporary extensions during which they must both begin issuing compliant IDs and complete the DHS compliance review.
+Those jurisdictions include:

 - American Samoa